NickVeselov/Rope-bridge/readme.md

 5. helper_fps_controller.h
  This file is the core file of the framework, but there were made some changes, because of the limits of the original implementation (constants used instead of parameters).

+Most of implementation ideas were taken from the book "Learning game physics with Bullet physics and OpenGL" published by Packt and Bullet online documentation.
+Also, coursemates Witek Gawlowski, Matthew Duddington, Robert Doig and Louis Bennette gived me few tips with undestanding the constraints concept and bullet syntax.